We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 Best Bar Tape for Wet or Humid Weather

 Keeping your hands on the handlebars can be a challenge on wet or super-humid days.
-Arundel Rubber Gecko is a sticky bike handlebar tape that ensures grip in all conditions.
+Silca Nastro Cuscino Bar Tape is a strong-textured bike handlebar tape with medium to high tackiness that ensures grip in all conditions.

-It’s made from a combination of natural rubber and EVA foam, so it’s both comfortable and sticky.
+It’s made from a combination of Tri-laminate, SILCAlon foam, and TPU finishing tape, so it’s both comfortable and sticky.
 Plus, its textured surface prevents slippage and improves road feedback.

 Buy if: Your two main priorities are cushioning and stickiness for long rides and wet days.